-The financial assets of the Fund are classified as financial assets at amortised cost which include repurchase agreements, commercial papers and money market saving instruments.
+The Fund's financial assets classified under amortised cost include repurchase agreements and money market saving instruments.

-2.3.1.1.1 Financial assets at amortised cost
+2.2.1.1.1 Financial assets at amortised cost

-In line with the requirements of SLFRS-09, the Fund applies the amortised cost method to measure the financial assets for which an entity has a business model to hold the financial asset to collect the contractual cash flows.
-The characteristics of the contractual cash flows are these of solely the payments of the principal amount and interest (referred to as "SPPI").
+In line with the requirements of the SLFRS-09, the Fund applies the amortised cost method to measure the financial assets for which an entity has a business model to hold the financial asset to collect the contractual cash flows.
+The characteristics of the contractual cash flows are solely the payments of the principal amount and interest (referred to as "SPPI").